SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-On the observational frontier, next-generation surveys like the Square Kilometer Array \citep{dewdneySquareKilometreArray2009}, Vera C. Rubin Observatory \citep{lsstsciencecollaborationLSSTScienceBook2009}, Dark Energy Spectroscopic Instrument \citep{desicollaborationDESIExperimentPart2016}, Simon's Observatory \citep{thesimonsobservatorycollaborationSimonsObservatoryScience2019} and Euclid \citep{euclidcollaborationEuclidOverviewEuclid2025} promise even more precise data.
-Setting models apart with upcoming data involves both theoretical model parameters and experimental nuisance parameters that live side-by-side in large $O(100)$-dimensional spaces \citep{pirasFutureCosmologicalLikelihoodbased2024}.
-In high dimensions, modern Markov chain Monte Carlo methods like Hamiltonian Monte Carlo and the No-U-Turn Sampler \citep{hoffmanNoUTurnSamplerAdaptively2011} beat the traditional Metropolis-Hastings algorithm \citep{hastingsMonteCarloSampling1970}.
-These methods explore parameter space more efficiently, but need both the likelihood and its derivatives with respect to parameters.
-Differentiability is also increasingly important in other applications, such as forward-modeling field-level inference using simulations with initial conditions from Boltzmann solvers \citep{seljakOptimalExtractionCosmological2017}.
-Automatic differentiation is a way to compute derivatives that is more accurate and can be faster than finite differences, which is an approximate and brute-force method.
-A differentiable Boltzmann solver is therefore a cornerstone in the next-generation cosmological modeling toolbox.
+On the observational frontier, next-generation surveys such as the Square Kilometre Array \citep{dewdneySquareKilometreArray2009}, \textit{Vera C. Rubin} Observatory \citep{lsstsciencecollaborationLSSTScienceBook2009}, Dark Energy Spectroscopic Instrument \citep{desicollaborationDESIExperimentPart2016}, Simons Observatory \citep{thesimonsobservatorycollaborationSimonsObservatoryScience2019}, and \textit{Euclid} \citep{euclidcollaborationEuclidOverviewEuclid2025} promise more precise data.
+Setting models apart with upcoming data involves both theoretical model parameters and experimental nuisance parameters that coexist in large $O(100)$-dimensional spaces \citep{pirasFutureCosmologicalLikelihoodbased2024}.
+In these high dimensions, modern Markov chain Monte Carlo (MCMC) methods, such as Hamiltonian Monte Carlo and the No-U-Turn Sampler \citep{hoffmanNoUTurnSamplerAdaptively2014}, outperform the traditional Metropolis–Hastings algorithm \citep{hastingsMonteCarloSampling1970}.
+They use both the likelihood and its gradient to explore parameter space faster.
+Emulators have become a popular proxy to get gradients from nondifferentiable codes by training differentiable neural networks to reproduce their output \citep[e.g.,][]{bollietHighaccuracyEmulatorsObservables2024,boniciCapsejlEfficientAutodifferentiable2024}.
+Differentiability is also used in forward-modeling field-level inference with simulations and initial conditions from Boltzmann solvers \citep{seljakOptimalExtractionCosmological2017}.
+Automatic differentiation can compute derivatives more accurately and faster than approximate and brute-force finite differences.
+This makes directly differentiable Boltzmann solvers a key addition to the modern cosmological modeling toolkit.